 So, during this holiday season, your best choice may be to take steps to protect yourself while also taking steps to keep the peace.
 And when you are ready to move forward with your divorce, remember that one of the best ways to keep peace in the family is by choosing divorce mediation.

 If the time is right for you to talk to a family mediator, you don’t have to wait.
-Call us today for your free consultation.
+Call us today for your initial consultation.